Steve973/TeamPlayer/README.md

 ## Prerequisite for running the application
 Ensure that MongoDB is running with defaults on the local machine

-## Initialize MongoDB with data for the app
-From the base project directory, invoke "java -jar target/boot-rest-data-1.0.0-SNAPSHOT.jar TeamPlayerDataInitializerApp"

 ## Run the application
 From the base project directory, invoke "java -jar target/boot-rest-data-1.0.0-SNAPSHOT.jar"

 Navigate to http://localhost:8080/swagger-ui.html to use the generated user interface to interact with the REST endpoints.

+## Initialize MongoDB with data for the app
+If you need to (re)initialize the MongoDB with data, navigate to the swagger page mentioned in the previous step, and use the data-init-controller to initialize the data.

 ## Running the system tests (functional tests)
 First, run MongoDB and the application as described above.
 Once it is running, go back to your terminal at the base project directory and run "mvn verify -Psystem-test" and it will execute the functional tests.